 Summary of AHAC Discussion: The incentives currently offered by the County are not aggressive enough to have meaningful impact on the production of affordable housing.
+The CAH discussed having narrower set backs that will allow for greater residential densities.

-AHAC Recommendation: See "Flexible Zoning" page 11.
+AHAC Recommendation: See "Flexible Zoning" page 12.